Mjz86/c_colon/README.md

 - context-type in the signature:

+0.  has to have a noop coroutine function  :
+   `context-type-coro-return noop_resume(in context-type-coro-input) context-type;`
 1. has to have a promise-type ( dependent on function signature ) declared inside it , the promise type is the callee facing context type ( because the callee always knows its coroutine status, it can always know if its the context type or the promise type as the context type , on each resume , the promise type is refreshed with new caller facing context types , but the promise within manages the callee.
 2. has to have a context-type-coro-return and context-type-coro-input ( independant of the function signature) to be returned from a resume.